 The Duchess of Sussex is just one brick in a large wall.
 According to the National Institute of Mental Health (NIMH), nearly one in five adults in the United States lives with some form of mental illness—51.5 million in 2019.
 But in that same report, the NIMH found that 23 million, less than half, sought any form of treatment.

 There’s a reason for the disparity.
 The American Psychiatric Association (APA) found those suffering from mental illness often avoid treatment because of public, personal, or institutional stigma.

 For them, the cruel (and inaccurate) term crazy looms overhead.
 This frustrates mental health professionals: If allergies inhibited our breathing, we would treat them.
 If we broke a bone, we would cast it.
 But our mental health is often shortchanged.
 Experts warn that avoidance will only compound symptoms, leading to worsening self-esteem and a decline in personal relationships.

 The APA recognizes that stigmas surrounding mental illness are also cultural.
 “Discrimination against people with mental illness can lead to harm,” their August 2020 report states.
 “People with mental illness are marginalized and discriminated against in various ways, but understanding what that looks like and how to address and eradicate it can help.”

 For those who love somebody struggling with mental illness, our first job—possibly our only job—is to be fully present and listen without prejudice.
-Since May is Mental Health Awareness month, now is a good time to put it into practice.

 Broken and Worthy of Repair